wavim/hilbert-sort/README.md

 > Here the complexities are estimated assuming uniform distribution of points in the hypercube (spacing 1),
 > so performance shall not be a problem in most cases.

-Due to the heavy use of recursion, asynchronous operations are used to spread computational load.

 ### Misc

 Generalization to higher dimensions is possible but much more complicated.